mokhtar200/evOps-Driven-Machine-Learning-Pipelines-for-Precision-Insights-in-Breast-Cancer-scRNA-Seq/README.md

 2. Pre-requisites:
 Make sure you have the following installed:

-R (and key packages like Seurat, ggplot2, dplyr, tidyverse) Python (for machine learning scripts)
-Docker (for containerization)
+R (and key packages like Seurat, ggplot2, dplyr, tidyverse) (for machine learning scripts) Docker (for containerization)
 Git (for version control)
 CI/CD tool (like GitHub Actions)